2017

 The “HERA-C Eco-Design Workshop” was based on three workshop activities:

-1. Lectures about passive and active solar energy gain”, its efficiently use in architecture and information about ecological building materials exemplified by successful case studies (1st day)
+- Lectures about “passive and active solar energy gain”, its efficiently use in architecture and information about ecological building materials exemplified by successful case studies (1st day)

 At the same time, a poster exhibition about ecological buildings and non-ecological buildings were offered to the participants to achieve awareness about ecological issues in architecture.